 If used primarily inside a boat, you'll mostly just have to worry about drying these shoes after use.
 Leaving booties wet all season long can degrade the neoprene and the glue that holds the shoe together.
 Because the Kicker has no drainage whatsoever, you need to be mindful to dry them ideally after each use.
 However, they are noticeably easier to dry than taller cut booties we tested.

 The outsole of the Kicker is a flexible and sticky rubber that wraps around the shoe.
 We liked the bumper formed by the outsole for protecting the shoe when we accidentally stubbed a toe.
 While we didn't test these shoes long enough to see how long the rubber takes to wear down, if you plan on using these primarily for boating, it's unlikely that you'll wear through the outsole before tearing up the neoprene upper.

+The NRS Kicker Remix is a great boating shoe at a very reasonable price.
+It snagged our Best Buy Award with its super low price and adequate performance for kayaking.
+While it won't get you comfortably down canyons or through long portages, it will do the basic job of keeping your feet warm in your boat and keeping you upright as you heft your kayak around at the put-in and take out.
 As one of the cheapest shoes we've tested, the Kicker is a great value.
-If you require a great boating shoe to replace those worn out and ineffective trainers you've been stuffing your drysocks into, these are just the ticket to save some cash.
+If you require a great boating shoe to replace those worn-out and ineffective trainers you've been stuffing your dry socks into, these are just the ticket to save some cash.
 While the NRS Paddle (a high-top bootie similar to the Kicker) does slightly better in terms of warmth, traction, and comfort, it also costs a little bit more.
 NRS regularly produces high-quality products at very reasonable prices, and the Kicker is no exception.